View a markdown version of this page

 The following sections answer questions about this update.

-1. In April 2026, will the new SSE-C setting take effect for all newly created buckets?
+1. Does the new SSE-C setting take effect for all newly created buckets?

-If your AWS account does not have any SSE-C encrypted objects, AWS will disable SSE-C encryption on all of your existing buckets.
-If any bucket in your AWS account has SSE-C encrypted objects, AWS will not change the bucket configurations on any of your buckets in that account.
-After the CreateBucket change is complete for your AWS Region, the new default setting will apply to all new general purpose buckets.
+If your AWS account did not have any SSE-C encrypted objects, then AWS disabled SSE-C encryption on all of your existing buckets.
+If any bucket in your AWS account had SSE-C encrypted objects, then AWS did not change the bucket configurations on any of your buckets in that account.
+The new default setting applies to all new general purpose buckets.

-5. Can I disable SSE-C encryption for my buckets before the update is complete?
+3. Can I disable SSE-C encryption for my buckets?

 Yes.
 You can disable SSE-C encryption for any bucket by calling the PutBucketEncryption API operation and specifying the new BlockedEncryptionTypes header.